 Transition to Annual Disclosure Model

-Effective: Early 2026
+Effective: April 13, 2026

-UNC’s Conflict of Interest (COI) Program is moving to an annual disclosure model to simplify reporting and reduce administrative burden, while maintaining highest standards of accountability and compliance.
+UNC’s Conflict of Interest (COI) Program is moving to an annual disclosure model to simplify reporting and reduce administrative burden, while maintaining the highest standards of accountability and compliance.
 Investigators will submit an annual disclosure once per year and update as needed.
 This shift reflects a researcher-first approach to align with national best practices and the core principles of the UNC Research Roadmap.

 “Our research enterprise is evolving to be more agile, efficient, and impactful.
 Guided by the UNC Research Roadmap, this transformation enhances compliance, reduces administrative burden, and creates a clearer path to collaboration and commercialization.